Gaussian-Splatting-Toolkit/Gaussian-Splatting-Toolkit/README.md

 The Gaussian Splatting Toolkit is a cutting-edge collection of tools designed for new view synthesis using Gaussian splatting techniques, providing a novel explicit 3D representation for scene rendering.

+📢 **News:** Exciting update!
+Our 3D reconstruction pipeline is being utilized in the [MANI Foundation Model](https://manifoundationmodel.github.io/).
+This collaboration highlights the impact and versatility of our work in advancing 3D reconstruction technologies.

 ## Table of Contents 📖

 <details>